gecheadmassie/gecheadmassie.github.io/README.md

                 <div class="content-row">
                     <div class="text-column">
-                        <span class="small-blue-text">This figure is a pie chart of soft material usages documented in the selected literature.
+                        <span class="small-blue-text">The  pie chart of soft material usages documented in the selected literature.
 These materials are mostly used as structural elements, but soft materials with electromagnetic properties may also facilitate sensing and control.</span>
                     </div>
                     <div class="image-column">
                         <img src="Review/Picture2.png" width="850" alt="Image 2">